 This large shipping company employs nearly 10,000 people.
 Of those, 1,500 are seagoing workers.
-These seamen do risky and dangerous jobs operating container shipping vessels and taking them around the world.
-The company has just under 200 vessels in its fleet, with ten that have a capacity of more than 10,000 TEU.
+These seamen do risky jobs operating container shipping vessels and taking them worldwide.
+The company has just under 200 vessels in its fleet, with ten with a capacity of more than 10,000 twenty-foot equivalent units (TEUs).

 Dangers of Shipping

 The maritime industry is always dangerous, but container shipping faces particular risks that companies like Hapag-Lloyd face daily.

 As a large company, it has to ensure that hundreds of ships are seaworthy, equipment is maintained, and thousands of employees are adequately trained in how to do their jobs and safety and emergency procedures.